68 Years Of Tradition!

 8AM-12PM Vendor Booths in park

-9AM Live Music by Donnie Johnson and the Southwest Cowboy Church Band (Pavilion)
+9AM Donnie Johnson & the SW Cowboy Church Band

 Rodeo Arena Address: 7445 Rd 41